EricGutierrezAVG/MarkdownFinal/README.md

 #### DO NOT USE WITHOUT PERMISSION

 We'll start off with the *Basics of Markdown!* <br>
 This tutorial will be meant to teach or show the basics of Markdown, so hopefully nothing here will be too complicated.
+Markdown is just a watered down version of HTML and CSS, so nothing too complicated here.
+It's a text file format.

 As you can tell, we can easily create **bold** and *italicized* text. <br>
 For bold, we need to put two asterisks on both ends of the word. <br>